1655653/Conceptoscape/README.md

 # Conceptoscape
 Internship made in Sapienza.
-This is a web viewer for concept of graphol files converted in json.
+This is about a visualization of owl files converted in Graphol.
+It's focused on visualization of a single element (Concept or Role).